v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/set-up-a-custom-blocked-urls-list-wtih-atp.md

 manager: laurawi
 ms.audience: Admin
 ms.topic: article
+ms.date: 12/11/2018
 ms.service: o365-administration
 localization_priority: Normal
 search.appverid:
 - MET150
 - MOE150
 ms.assetid: 896a7efb-1683-465e-a394-261349e5d866
-description: "Read this article to learn how to set up a list of blocked URLs for your organization using Office 365 Advanced Threat Protection.
+description: "Learn how to set up a list of blocked URLs for your organization using Office 365 Advanced Threat Protection.
 The blocked URLs will apply to email messages and Office documents according to your ATP safe links policies."
 ---

 # Set up a custom blocked URLs list using Office 365 ATP Safe Links